 There are men and women throughout history who declared gin as among the beverage world’s most potent aphrodisiacs.
 Certainly, it is an elixir with an interesting history.
 The trouble for me is that gin is made in distinctly different styles with a variety of herbal ingredients.

 Certainly, the mere fact that gin is a form of alcohol makes it an aphrodisiac.
 But without knowing the blend of ingredients in each gin, you can’t really say whether or not it has aphrodisiac properties beyond the alcohol.
 However, whether or not you buy into gin’s aphrodisiac properties, when it’s combined with the other ingredients of this Honey Gin Fizz recipe, I’d say the odds are in your favor for a successful night of romance.

 Honey, the ingredient used to give this drink its sweetness, is one of the most famous aphrodisiac foods in history.
 Viscous, golden and gently sweet, honey has been linked with sex since the time of ancient Greece.
 And it contains boron, a nutrient linked with testosterone.
 But honey isn’t the only aphrodisiac ingredient to make this gin fizz a cocktail for seduction.
 The herb thyme is also historically aphrodisiac and incidentally, it’s incredibly easy to grow on your windowsill.
 Lastly, there’s the grapefruit and lemon.
 Citrus makes my list of the top 10 foods for women’s sexual health.
 So serve this to your sweetheart with the confidence that this is a drink for romance.

 If you’re serving a special someone looking to abstain from the revelry of gin, here’s a suggestion.
-Try serving the Honey-Thyme Grapefruit Elixir with just the splash of soda.
+Try serving the Honey-Thyme Grapefruit Elixir with just a splash of soda.
 It makes a sophisticated and sensual non-alcoholic alternative to sugary soft drinks.